Improved USGI Canteen Set

 and modularity compliment foot borne activity.

 There are several types of fuel used with the canteen cook set.
 The only fuel I recommend avoiding is Ethanol gel, being underpowered and messy.
 It takes more than one sachet of gel to bring water to a boil, leaving excess fuel in the second sachet.
-The new stove stand retains the loading port for natural fuel materials such as pinecones or twigs.
+The new stove stand retains the loading port for natural fuel materials such as twigs, pine cones or cow dung.
 This renewable fuel can be collected when found and cached in a backpack, rather than sought out when required.

 Fuel tablets are comparatively scarce and expensive.
 Their minimal bulk and weight make them suitable for survival kits.
 Multiple tablets may be required to bring water to a boil, depending on the temperature.
 Hexamine and Trioxane tablets release toxic fumes when burned.
 Esbit is refined hexamine, it emits fishy but non-toxic fumes.
 The actual Esbit compound remains toxic if ingested; hands need to be washed after handling it.
 Agowa produces a natural fuel tablet based on vegetable oil, which is completely non-toxic and burns cleanly with no residue.